-SECTION 6.
+SECTION 5.
 DEFINITIONS

 The following are definitions of some important terms used in this handbook.
-Terms used but not otherwise defined in this handbook shall have the same meaning as those terms in the OEBB Member Benefits Guide and the OEBB Administrative Rules.
+Terms used but not otherwise defined in this handbook shall have the same meaning as those terms in the OEBB Administrative Rules.

 Ambulatory Care means medical care provided on an outpatient basis.
 Ambulatory care is given to members who are not confined to a hospital.